 Each group provided expert advice regarding one of four key environmental components in the Roberts Bank ecosystem, including:

 - Biofilm and shorebirds

 - Southern resident killer whales

 Experts reviewed existing information and field study work plans, identified priority information needs and appropriate methods of impact assessment, and made recommendations to the port authority.
-Terms of reference were established for the technical advisory groups, and input received from group participants is summarized in several individual reports.
+Terms of reference were established for the technical advisory groups, and input received from participants is summarized in several individual reports.